adhar-io/adhar/README.md

 7. **Continuous Evolution:** The platform remains perpetually evolving, incorporating modern technology trends and industry best practices.
 This commitment to continuous improvement ensures that the platform remains relevant and cutting-edge.

-8. **Optimal Open Source Integration:** The platform seamlessly integrates leading open-source technologies, leveraging their collective power and innovation.
-This open-source ethos promotes collaboration, reduces costs, and fosters a vibrant developer community.
+8. **Optimal Open Source Cloud-Native Integration:** The platform involves seamlessly combining open-source tools and technologies to build, deploy, and manage cloud-native applications.
+This integration enables organizations to leverage the flexibility, scalability, and cost-effectiveness of cloud computing while maintaining control over their infrastructure and data.

 9. **GitOps for Infrastructure and Applications:** The platform adheres to GitOps principles for managing both infrastructure and applications.
 This declarative approach ensures consistency, reproducibility, and simplified configuration management.

 10. **Self-Service Resource Provisioning:** The platform empowers users to provision resources on-demand, eliminating the need for manual intervention.
 This self-service model enhances agility and reduces administrative overhead.

+11. **AI Powered Low-Code Platform:** Adhar's low-code application development capabilities can empower non-technical users to create simple applications without extensive coding knowledge, broadening the pool of contributors and accelerating application development.
+AI can automate repetitive tasks, provide code recommendations, and accelerate application testing, leading to faster and more efficient software development.

-11. **Fully Open Source:** The platform embraces open-source principles, fostering transparency, collaboration, and continuous improvement.
+12. **Fully Open Source:** The platform embraces open-source principles, fostering transparency, collaboration, and continuous improvement.
 This open-source philosophy aligns with the values of the developer community and promotes innovation.

 ## How Adhar Platform Helps :dart: